streamdata-gallery-organizations/box/_listings/box/collectionscollection-iditems-get-openapi.md

       - Folder
     put:
       summary: Update Folder, Create Shared Link, Create or Delete
+      description: |-
-      description: "Used to update information about the folder.
+        Used to update information about the folder.
 To move a folder, update the ID of its parent.
 To enable an email address that can be used to upload files to this folder, update the folder_upload_email attribute.
-An optional If-Match header can be included to ensure that client only updates the folder if it knows about the latest version.\n\nUsed to create a shared link for this particular folder.
+An optional If-Match header can be included to ensure that client only updates the folder if it knows about the latest version.

+        Used to create a shared link for this particular folder.
 Please see here for more information on the permissions available for shared links.
-In order to get default shared link status, set it to an empty access level, i.e. {\"shared_link\": {}}.
-In order to disable a shared link, send this same type of PUT request with the value of shared_link set to null, i.e. {\"shared_link\": null}\n\nTo add or remove an item from a collection, you do a PUT on that item and change the list of collections it belongs to.
-Philosophically, this is similar to the way \u201Cmove\u201D operations work on files and folders: you do a PUT on the item and change its parent.
-It\u2019s the same idea with collections, except you\u2019re changing which collection(s) the item belongs to instead of the folder it belongs to.
+In order to get default shared link status, set it to an empty access level, i.e. {"shared_link": {}}.
+In order to disable a shared link, send this same type of PUT request with the value of shared_link set to null, i.e. {"shared_link": null}

-        Currently the only collection available is the favorites collection, and you\u2019ll need to know it\u2019s ID for the user that is making the API call, since every user has a different favorites collection_id.\nThe Add/Remove API handling will check all ids passed in before performing any add/removal operations.
+        To add or remove an item from a collection, you do a PUT on that item and change the list of collections it belongs to.
+Philosophically, this is similar to the way ???move??? operations work on files and folders: you do a PUT on the item and change its parent.
+It???s the same idea with collections, except you???re changing which collection(s) the item belongs to instead of the folder it belongs to.
+Currently the only collection available is the favorites collection, and you???ll need to know it???s ID for the user that is making the API call, since every user has a different favorites collection_id.
-        If any collection ids are malformed or do not exist in the user\u2019s account, the API call will throw a 400.
-Only if all of the collection ids are valid will the adds and removals be carried out."
+        The Add/Remove API handling will check all ids passed in before performing any add/removal operations.
+If any collection ids are malformed or do not exist in the user???s account, the API call will throw a 400.
+Only if all of the collection ids are valid will the adds and removals be carried out.
       operationId: updateFolder
       x-api-path-slug: foldersfolder-id-put
       parameters: